ashley-brown13/movie-project/README.md

     How did you approach this challenge?

     I approached the challenge with excitement.
 I knew I would want to add a Redux store as my first enhancement, and I knew I also wanted to moderately style the pages.
+Honestly, I saw this as a chance

     What did you find challenging?